STUDENT TRAVEL SUSPENSION EXTENDED THROUGH FALL 2021

 Direct deposit is a fast, convenient and secure way of receiving your financial aid, scholarships and Opportunities Fund award.
 Without direct deposit, a check lost in the mail will take 6-8 weeks to reissue.
 Click here for more info on how to sign up.
 If you prefer to receive a check, make sure your mailing address is up to date on CUNYfirst.

-Please note that payments are made as funds become available.
+Payments are made as funds become available.
 If approved, we cannot guarantee payments will be made in time for payment deadlines or before the activity takes place.
 Please consider these out-of-pocket costs before making program deposits and/or purchasing items.

 After receiving funding, you may be required to provide us with additional documents.
 Access the receipts submission form via the Opportunities Fund Application and click “Submit Receipts.”